mandriana/android-mvp-core/README.md

 - task continuation through orientation change, application paused with result notification to your view as soon as the view is available
 - task cancellation

+# DEPRECATED

+This version of the library using RxJava 1 is no longer maintained.
+If you still use RxJava 1 I recommend you to migrate to RxJava 2.

 # Download

 Available on JCenter and MavenCentral.
 In your module :